ezmsg-org/ezmsg/docs/source/tutorials/run.rst

 The reverse is true too: you can run ezmsg instance (start a `GraphServer`) without a pipeline, but until you attach an ezmsg pipeline nothing interesting will happen.

-.. note:: For this tutorial, you will need to have :doc:`ezmsg installed <start>` and have an :doc:`ezmsg pipeline` ready to run.
+.. note:: For this tutorial, you will need to have :doc:`ezmsg installed <start>` and have an :doc:`ezmsg pipeline <pipeline>` ready to run.

 For the sake of this tutorial, we recreate the script from the :doc:`pipeline` tutorial here.
 Copy it into a file called `tutorial_pipeline.py` in the root of the ezmsg repository.